Talcum Powder Lawsuit

 Our talcum powder lawyers represent women and men who have developed cancer after using talcum powders.
 Our law firm is committed to securing the most favorable compensation for individuals and families harmed by talc powder products.

-The cancer lawsuits revolve around the chilling revelation that the regular use of talcum powder causes cancers, specifically ovarian and lung cancers.
+The cancer-related talcum powder lawsuits revolve around the chilling revelation that regular talcum powder use causes cancers, specifically ovarian and lung cancers.

 Connection Between Talcum and Ovarian Cancer

-Thousands of cases have been filed across the United States, alleging that Johnson & Johnson, America's leading baby powder manufacturer, has used talc particles in both its Johnson's Baby Powder and Shower to Shower body powder for adults for decades.
+Thousands of cases have been filed across the United States.
+These cases allege that Johnson & Johnson, America's leading baby powder manufacturer, has used contaminated talc particles in its baby powder and Shower to Shower body powder for adults for decades.

-For years, Johnson & Johnson withheld scientific studies exposing the link between the use of talcum powder and ovarian and other cancers, even in trace amounts.
+For years, Johnson & Johnson withheld scientific studies exposing the link between talcum powder use and ovarian and other cancers, even in trace amounts.

 This choice not to inform the public has led to jurors awarding the injured with punitive damages and financial payments intended to punish bad corporate behavior.
 Some cases are pending, and others are actively being tried and settled, with developments continuing.